Skip to contents

 pest <- pest[lengths(pest) > 1]

 This leads to a data set consisting of 2451 spectra.
-We next connect to a MassBank database (running within this docker image) and create a Spectra object representing that data.
+We next connect to a MassBank database (release 2023.11, running within this docker image) and create a Spectra object representing that data.

 library(RMariaDB)